vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 by at Goodwill and donated some items, finishing around 1:50 PM.
 I then went to Trader Joe's for food purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).

+## Friday July 5

+In the morning, I made a trip to the Amazon Hub Locker at ASUC Berkeley to pick up a few packages.